 Turning 30 is a big milestone in one’s life.
 I’m not one to get caught up on age, but I am one to use it as a cause for celebration.

-After writing a snippy caption under each photo, I cut around the edge leaving enough space to create a white border.
-Remember to leave more space at the top of the photo so you can punch a hole for the ribbons.
-Just a heads up that although this a budget-friendly decor idea, the most expensive element was the helium for the balloons.
+Although this a relatively budget-friendly decor idea, the most expensive element was the helium for the balloons.
 It cost about $1.00 per balloon, so $30.00 just to get my balloons filled.

-And now fr the fun part: the outfit.
+And now for the fun part: the outfit.
 I wanted it to be feminine and playful, think flower crowns and ballerina skirt.

 Yes, my top says “29ish“.
 But who’s counting?